ErpNetDocs/tech/advanced/jobs.md

 Each job can be manually started through the Run Manually button available in the Job’s definition and the Jobs Navigator.
 When the job is started the system will display a Process Screen which will show the progress of the procedure.
 The Process Screen will also contain a Cancel button.
 The job will be running until all of the records are processed or until it is manually stopped.

+> [!Note]
-**Note:** When cancelled manually the job may not stop immediately.
+> When cancelled manually the job may not stop immediately.
 The job will stop right after the currently processed record is finished.

+> [!Note]
-**IMPORTANT:** In Version 2020.1 manual stating is not available.
+> **IMPORTANT:** In Version 2020.1 manual stating is not available.

 ### Automatic Job Starting